 Crossley CR3036D is one of the best affordable speakers of the vintage class with both AM and FM radio capabilities.

 It comes in a unique design with an inbuilt rechargeable battery.

 - Bluetooth receiver

 - Easy to tune the radio

-- It takes a small space
+- It doesn’t take up space

 - Volume and tuner are small